Patriots Day (film): Plot

-On April 14, 2013, Boston Police Department Sergeant Tommy Saunders captures a suspect and fails to convince Commissioner Davis to let him off from a punishment duty the next day, working the Boston Marathon.
-During the marathon, brothers Dzhokhar and Tamerlan Tsarnaev detonate two bombs, causing widespread panic.
+On April 14, 2013, Boston Police Department Sergeant Tommy Saunders captures a suspect and fails to convince Commissioner Ed Davis to let him off from a punishment duty the next day, working the Boston Marathon.
+During the marathon, brothers Dzhokhar and Tamerlan Tsarnaev detonate two bombs, causing widespread panic in Boston and around the world.

-A young couple Patrick Downes and Jessica Kensky are injured and taken to separate hospitals, where they are both required to have one leg amputated.
-Steve Woolfenden, a family man, is also injured and separated from his toddler son, Leo, who is taken by an officer to a safe location.
+A young couple, Patrick Downes and Jessica Kensky, are injured and taken to separate hospitals, where they are both required to have one leg each amputated.
+Steve Woolfenden, a family man, is also injured and separated from his toddler son, Leo, who an officer takes to a safe location.

-FBI Special Agent in Charge Richard DesLauriers is assigned to investigate the bombings in collaboration with Boston police commissioner Ed Davis, while Tommy searches for evidence and helps people that have been injured or separated from their loved ones in the chaos, including Patrick, Jessica, Steven, and Leo.
+FBI Special Agent in Charge Richard DesLauriers is assigned to investigate the bombings in collaboration with Davis and the police.
+In contrast, Tommy searches for evidence and helps people injured or separated from their loved ones in the chaos, including Patrick, Jessica, Steven, and Leo.

-FBI analysts review footage of the bombing and identify Dzhokhar and Tamerlan as suspects, but DesLauriers is reluctant to release their pictures to the public without further evidence.
-His hand is forced when the pictures are leaked to the press, while Watertown Police Sergeant Jeffrey Pugliese's men begin conducting door-to-door searches for the pair.
+FBI analysts review footage of the bombing and identify Dzhokhar and Tamerlan as suspects, but DesLauriers is reluctant to release their photos to the public without further evidence.
+His hand is forced when the photos are leaked to the press, while Watertown Police Sergeant Jeffrey Pugliese's men begin conducting door-to-door searches for the pair.

-The Tsarnaev brothers kill Massachusetts Institute of Technology Police Department officer Sean Collier in a failed attempt to steal his pistol, and then carjack student Dun "Danny" Meng, telling him that they committed the marathon bombing and planned to conduct another one in New York City.
+The Tsarnaev brothers kill Massachusetts Institute of Technology Police Department officer Sean Collier in a failed attempt to steal his pistol, and then carjack student Dun "Manny" Meng, telling him that they committed the marathon bombing and plan to conduct another one in New York City.

-While Dzhokhar is in the Shell Gas station convenience store, Meng escapes from the vehicle and takes refuge at the Mobil gas station across the street, where he alerts the police on the whereabouts of the brothers after they drive away in the stolen car.
-Tommy arrives at the scene, learns of the brothers' plan, and is given the stolen car's GPS tracking number, leading police to the pair, which leads to an armed confrontation.
+While Dzhokhar is in a Shell Gas station convenience store, Meng escapes from the vehicle and takes refuge at a Mobil gas station across the street, where he alerts the police on the whereabouts of the brothers after they drive away in the stolen car.
+Tommy arrives at the scene, learns of the brothers' plan, and is given the stolen car's GPS tracking number.
+The tracker leads police to the brothers' location in Watertown, where an armed standoff occurs.